Mimapi13/Yokai-Watch-Save-Editor-for-Linux/README.md

 Download the [Release](https://github.com/Mimapi13/Yokai-Watch-Save-Editor-for-Linux/releases/tag/Release)

-Then use the cd Command in the Terminal where you saved it cd /home/User/where you saved it
+Then use the cd Command in the Terminal where ypu saved it or make rightclick in the Directory ans choose Open in Terminal

 Run the editor: